-Before a doctor performs a medical treatment, the patient must be well informed about what is going to happen, what risks are involved, and what alternatives exist.
-This is called informed consent.
-Without proper information, a patient cannot give considered consent.
-In this blog, we explain what informed consent entails, when consent is valid and when not, and what you can do if you have not been sufficiently informed.
+Without proper information, a patient cannot give informed consent.
+In this blog we explain what informed consent entails, when consent is valid and when it is not, and what you can do if you have been insufficiently informed.

 What is informed consent?